 In circumstances where a child has an unexplained or suspicious injury that requires urgent medical attention, the CP referral process should not delay the administration of first aid or emergency medical assistance.
 If a pupil is thought to be at immediate risk because of parental violence, intoxication, substance abuse, mental illness or threats to remove the child during the school day, for example, urgent police intervention will be requested.

 Child protection records are not open to pupils or parents.
-CP records are kept securely by the Designated Person and separately from educational records.
-Records may only be accessed by the Designated Person, their Deputy or the senior managers of the school.
+CP records are kept securely by the DSL and separately from educational records.
+Records may only be accessed by the DSL, their deputies or the senior managers of the school.
 Records will be reviewed regularly to check for signs of neglect or concerning patterns of behaviour.
-When a pupil transfers to a new school, where child protection records exist this will be transferred separately from the main pupil file under a confidential cover and a receipt requested.
+Records will also include any court orders.

 If a pupil is withdrawn from the School having not reached the normal date of transfer; due to a family move or any other reason, all efforts will be made to identify any new address and the school to which they are being admitted and to ensure that their educational records are sent without delay to that school.
 If the parent/carer fails to provide this information, an urgent referral will be made to the Education Welfare & Attendance Service in order that they might make further enquiries (for further information see our Attendance and Lateness policy).
 If educational records are sent to this school concerning a child who is not registered by the parent, the records will be returned to the sending school with a note, advising them to refer to their LA’s Education Welfare Service.
 A child’s name will only be removed from the School’s Admissions Register in accordance with the Pupil Registration Regulations or with the authorisation of the Education Welfare & Attendance Service.